 Day 6: Gems of Herzegovina Tour, Train to Sarajevo

-The journey continues through the emerald Neretva Valley to the medieval stone town of Počitelj, a UNESCO-listed open-air museum famed for its Ottoman architecture and historic fortress.
-You will also step back into antiquity at the Roman Villa of Mogorjelo before arriving at the magnificent Kravice Waterfalls, a natural oasis where you can swim in crystal-clear waters or relax amidst lush greenery.
+Your journey continues deeper into the Neretva Valley to the medieval stone town of Počitelj, a UNESCO-listed open-air museum famed for its Ottoman architecture and historic fortress.
+You'll also take a trip back into antiquity at the Roman villa of Mogorjelo before arriving at the magnificent Kravica Waterfalls, where you can cool off with a swim among the vivid blue and green waters of the Trebižat River.
+Return to Mostar via a stop at Mount Hum, where you can take in a final panoramic view over the city.

 Later in the day, you'll catch the train back to Sarajevo, getting another look at one of the most scenic train routes in Europe (you'll want to grab a seat on the right-hand side this time for the best views).
 Upon arrival, settle into your hotel and head out to dinner to celebrate the final night of your trip.